 The Mainstreet Precinct Upgrade will see the heart of Victor Harbor’s Town Centre transformed into a vibrant public space that celebrates the town’s character, encourages more activity and improves links with other areas of the town centre.

 The project will be undertaken over a number of years, and will be based on the framework outlined with the City of Victor Harbor’s Mainstreet Precinct Master Plan which outlines streetscape designs for Ocean, Coral, McKinlay and Stuart Streets.

-The City of Victor Harbor appointed South Australian based company Outside Ideas to deliver Stage Two of the Victor Harbor Mainstreet Precinct Upgrade in 2016 and 2019 respectively..
+The City of Victor Harbor appointed South Australian based company Outside Ideas to deliver Stage One and Two of the Victor Harbor Mainstreet Precinct Upgrade in 2016 and 2019 respectively..